lynnzYe/PiCo/README.md

 - Required:
     - `sf_path`: you need to provide a soundfont path to use this demo.
 - Optional:
     - `midi_path`: only used in `Mode 2` This is the musical score you want to perform through this system.
+You may use the MIDI files in the `example_scores` folder.
     - `sess_save_path`: provide a path to save the interactive session.
     - `ref_sess`: provide hints for the system to track your tempo using a past session data.
     - `interpolate_velocity`: adding this flag will ask the system to interpolate MIDI velocity for the accompaniment